German economy shrinks most since 2009 financial crisis

 Private and public consumption both rose slightly but investment in building and equipment fell significantly compared to the third quarter.
 Final GDP data are due on Feb 22.

 Gross domestic product in the 17-member euro zone as a whole is forecast to shrink by 0.4 percent, according to a Reuters poll of 61 economists.
-It is due to be published at 10:00 a.m.
-British time.
+It is due to be published at 1000 GMT.

 The French economy, the euro zone's second largest, shrank by 0.3 percent in the fourth quarter.